Welcome to the Department of East Asian Languages and Cultures!

 We offer majors, supplemental majors, and minors in Chinese and Japanese.
 We also offer a minor in Korean.
 All programs within our department come with great opportunities for faculty-student and student-student interaction.
 Our students rate our faculty and programs very highly, and we are known throughout the University for our excellent teachers.

+We offer courses in Chinese, Japanese, and Korean.
 Our language courses are rigorous, innovative, and creative.
 For example, our first-year students meet outside class with language partners who are native speakers as well as with peer tutors who are advanced students in their target language.

 After their first year of language studies, we encourage our students to apply for a Summer Language Abroad (SLA) grant to immerse themselves in an intensive 6-8 week course in Taiwan, mainland China, Korea, or Japan.
 A summer of intensive language study abroad accelerates acquisition and returning students generally place into third-year language courses.